 True Christians will not participate in war, nor will they advocate war!
 Anyone who advocates going to war bears a grave responsibility.
-If young people who follow such advice are killed in war, or if they kill others, including innocent civilians, widows and children (who may When David admitted at the end of his life, after having numbered his people, that he had sinned and acted foolishly, it appears that he finally understood that fighting in war IS wrong.
-But he did NOT have this understanding at the very beginning of his life.
-Sometimes it takes a long time-maybe a whole lifetime-before God's disciples come to the perfect understanding on a given issue, including the issue of war and peace, and what constitutes killing, which is a transgression of God's Law, the Ten Commandments.
+If young people who follow such advice are killed in war, or if they kill others, including innocent civilians, widows and children (who may even be members of a church who kill young people from the same church), and once God, the Judge of us all, declares such warfare to be sinful, He will also hold those responsible who have advocated the same.